openstack/tempest/REVIEWING.rst

 .. _reno: https://docs.openstack.org/reno/latest/

 Deprecated Code
 ---------------
 Sometimes we have some bugs in deprecated code.
 Basically, we leave it.
 Because we don't need to maintain it.
 However, if the bug is critical, we might need to fix it.
 When it will happen, we will deal with it on a case-by-case basis.

 When to approve
 ---------------
 * Every patch needs two +2s before being approved.
-* Its ok to hold off on an approval until a subject matter expert reviews it
+* It's ok to hold off on an approval until a subject matter expert reviews it
 * If a patch has already been approved but requires a trivial rebase to merge, you do not have to wait for a second +2, since the patch has already had two +2s.